 Commentary by Loci B. Lenar

 During my February 2010 visit to the Blue Army Shrine of Our Lady of Fatima in Washington, New Jersey, I had an opportunity to speak with Father Paul Ruge regarding various spiritual matters.
-Father Ruge is a spiritual advisor and chaplain at the World Apostolate of Fatima, USA.
-Father Ruge confirmed the subsequent story of his communication with Father Hubert Schiffer regarding the atomic explosion and events that followed on Hiroshima.
+Father Ruge is a spiritual director and chaplain at the World Apostolate of Fatima, USA.
+Fr.
+Ruge confirmed the subsequent story of his communication with Father Hubert Schiffer regarding the atomic explosion and events that followed on Hiroshima.

 FR.
 HUBERT SCHIFFER OF HIROSHIMA